SumedhaZaware/Machine-Learning-SPPU-2019-Pattern/README.md

 3. Normalize the train and test data.
 4. Initialize and build the model.
 Identify the points of improvement and implement the same.
 5. Print the accuracy score and confusion matrix

+**Assignment-4**

+Implement Gradient Descent Algorithm to find the local minima of a function.
+For example, find the local minima of the function y=(x+3)² starting from the point x=2.